Ahmed-Debieky/-Apple-Stock-Analysis-Q2-2025-Forecast-Based-on-Financial-Data/README.md

 | 🔮 Predicted Price | 📊 Actual Price | 🎯 Accuracy |
 |--------------------|------------------|-------------|
 | $220.50            | $217.90          | 98.81%      |

+⚠️ Note: The Excel files included in this project are shared for demonstration purposes only.
+They do not contain the full methodology or proprietary calculations.